 Where it is suspected that an employee, freelancer or volunteer may be involved in the abuse, employees, freelancers and volunteers should let the appropriate Mentoring Plus representative know as soon as possible.
-The employee, freelancer or volunteer should be immediately removed from access to young people, but be assured that no presumptions have been made and that the allegation will be fully investigated by the relevant authorities with the support of the LADO.
+The employee, freelancer or volunteer should be immediately removed from access to young people, but be assured that no presumptions have been made and that the allegation will be fully investigated by the relevant authorities.